tceron/tceron.github.io/_pages/_furtherinfo/others-1.md

 ### 2025

+* Talk at the Institute for Societal Computing at the University of Saarland on June 6.
+Find the video of the talk [here](https://youtu.be/_a4iCiDt7fg?feature=shared).

 * Talk at the Digital Humanities at Fondazione Bruno Kessler (Trento, Italy) on May 14.

 * Talk at the CIMeC Seminar Series at the University of Trento (Italy) on May 13.